m-pluta/bias-in-ai-report/report/recommend.typ

 // #highlight([
 // - How human values were identified
-// - Desribe potential value conflicts
+// - Describe potential value conflicts
 //   - Data Collection vs. Privacy
 //   - How these may be resolved, which group's interests should be prioritised - always prioritise individuals freedoms
 // ])

 Individuals and corporations intrinsically value different things.
-Individuals often value autonomy, privacy and security, seeking to protect their personal information and maintain control over their personal lives and decisions.
+Individuals often value autonomy, privacy, and security, seeking to protect their personal information and maintain control over their personal lives and decisions.
 Corporations, on the other hand, typically value profitability and efficiency, seeking to analyse all available data to improve performance.

 This divergence in values is identified in @F_stakeholder_table and cases such as the Cambridge Analytica scandal and the 2017 Equifax breach, underline the importance of resolving this conflict.